cajuncoding/cajuncoding.github.io/_posts/2020-07-27-transition-from-mvelopes-to-ynab.md

 I say all of this because, I'm not alone in wanting to find a better alternative!
 But, I've struggled with the idea of starting over, though I think I've finally gotten over the friction of "oh man I've got to re-budget all over again".
 To the point that I'm now at, "oh man, if I can find a working solution and just invest the time once, then maybe I can stop dreading (and start enjoying) my budget balancing days again!"

 ## So what's a good budgeting platform look like for me?
-I had casually investigated alternatives before, and of course [Mint](https://www.mint.com/) was always an option, but it never met my goals for a budgeting app because it didn't offer the pro-active elements that make a budgeting platform truly caluable.
+I had casually investigated alternatives before, and of course [Mint](https://www.mint.com/) was always an option, but it never met my goals for a budgeting app because it didn't offer the pro-active elements that make a budgeting platform truly valuable.
 Even though it's free, I would be just as happy with some of my own advanced Google Sheets/Excel spreadsheets for the same (*free*) price.
 There are many other great blogs and videos comparing **Mint** to various other budgeting platform  options, so I'll leave that to you to follow up on.

 For me, these are some of the core capabilities that a budgeting platform needs to provide for me, and I'm happy and willing to pay for it:
  - Provide direct importing of all transactions from linked accounts